dhoman/SwSh-Auto-Den-Hoster-Airplane-Mode-w-Link-Code/README.md

 **IMPORTANT PROGRAM INFORMATION**

 I used an Ardino UNO R3 for this program with an atmega16u2 MCU.
-This program will work on docked switches.
+This program DOES NOT WORK on docked switches.

 &nbsp;